A simplified explanation.

 When first working with the clay it has 3 stages.

 After all glaze colors have been applied either dipped, brushed, poured or sprayed, pieces are then ready to go back into the kiln for the second firing called the glaze fire.
-It takes about 24-48 hours to glaze fire including cooling times, and happens at a higher temp than bisque firing.
+It takes about 48 hours to glaze fire including cooling times, and happens at a higher temp than bisque firing.

 The work is now complete and ready to pick up and be displayed or used for its intended purpose.

-Works take 3-4 weeks start to finish.
+Works take about three weeks to complete, start to finish.